mhyee/flix-experiments/README.md

 rewritten for other languages, these benchmarks would probably use arrays, which are very efficient due to cache locality and fewer memory allocations.)

+The Strong Update analysis is a real benchmark (that is, not a toy program or contrived example), and was one of the benchmarks used for the PLDI 2016 Flix paper.
+The inputs for the analysis are kept in a separate, private repository.

+The `scripts` directory contains scripts for running these benchmarks.

 Includes:

 - Fibonacci